y0ast/slurm-for-ml/README.md

 The format for the job list is `<job identifier> <command line flags>`.
 The assumption is that the results will end up in a folder called `runs/<job identifier>/` and that successful jobs have a `results.json` in that folder.
 If we later want to add jobs, we can simply update this script, generate new jobs and the job runner will check if a job was done already!
-It'll be skipped if so and you won't need to manually check anything.
+It'll be skipped if so and you won't need to do any manual checking.

 ### Step 2: